a2stuff/a2d/selector/README.md

 Loads the Invoker (page 2/3), MGTK and App (above graphics pages), and Resources (Aux LC), then invokes the app.

-### Invoker - `invoker.s`
+### Invoker - `../lib/invoker.s`

 Responsible for loading and invoking the selected app.
-Very similar to the code in DeskTop.
 Handles BIN, BAS, SYS and S16 files, and selects appropriate IO buffer location based on load address.

 ### MGTK and Selector App - `app.s`